 Child-friendly education (for all)

-The concept behind child-friendly education (CFE) is simple at heart: Schools should operate in the best interests of the child.
+The concept behind Child-Friendly Education (CFE) is simple at heart: schools should operate in the best interests of the child.
 They should be designed and run in a way that ensures that all children can learn in a safe, healthy, secure, stimulating and protected environment.

-UNICEF in Action
+UNICEF in action

-Community-engaged: Effectiveness, transparency and accountability in schools are enhanced by strong partnerships between parents, teachers and children.
+Effectiveness, transparency and accountability in schools are enhanced by strong partnerships between parents, teachers and children.

 Results for Children

 With many governments struggling to allocate sufficient budget to ensure quality education for all, partnerships are critical.
-A key of such in promoting the CFE in select countries over the past years has been the “Schools for Africa” initiative.
-Launched in 2004, this multi-country, multi-donor partnership involves UNICEF and its National Committees, the Nelson Mandela Foundation, and the Hamburg Society for the Promotion of Democracy and International Law (Germany).
+A key intervention in promoting CFE over the past years has been the Schools for Africa initiative.
+Launched in 2004, this multi-country, multi-donor partnership is led by UNICEF and its National Committees, the Nelson Mandela Foundation, and the Hamburg Society, newly renamed to Peter Krämer Stiftung, for the Promotion of Democracy and International Law.